cosmicsilence/gradle-scalafix/README.md

 This plugin allows you to run [Scalafix](https://scalacenter.github.io/scalafix/) (a refactoring and linting tool for Scala) on Gradle projects.
 It supports both syntactic and semantic rules and lets you load your own custom rules via Gradle dependencies.

 &nbsp;
-## Project Status
-This project is currently under active development.
-Even though we feel it is already feature complete (provides more or less the same level of functionality as the official [plugin for sbt](https://github.com/scalacenter/sbt-scalafix)), we haven't released a stable version yet.
-That doesn't mean you cannot use it yet.
-If you would like to be an early adopter, please try out the latest beta version published to Bintray (see instructions below).
-Here is a summary of all supported features and outstanding items:

-- [x] Support for syntactic rules
-- [x] Support for semantic rules
-- [x] Support for loading external custom rules
-- [x] Gradle tasks for running rewrites as well as checking compliance to rules
-- [x] Support for Ant-like patterns to include/exclude source files
-- [x] Support for running a single or subset of available rules
-- [ ] Unit/functional tests (in progress...)
-- [ ] Test plugin in large real world code bases (in progress...)
-- [x] Documentation

-Please try it out and give us feedback.
-If you hit any bug, please file an issue.
-Contributions are very welcome :).

-&nbsp;
 ## Usage